-If you’re wondering what is the average credit score, what you’re probably really wondering is, “How does my credit score compare to others?”
-And maybe you’re even thinking, “Is it good enough to get approved for a loan or credit account?”
+If you’re wondering what the average credit score is, you’re probably really wondering how your credit score compares to others.
+You may also be wondering if it’s good enough to get approved for a loan or a credit account.

 While the average credit score sounds like a simple enough figure to pin down, it’s a little more complicated than you may realize.